 Yes, Mercedes and Volvo were revved up to deliver the same iPhone-compatible experience in 2014, but were delayed into next year with the rest of the pack.

-The soon-to-be-street-legal Volvo XC90 SUV and Mercedes-Benz C-Class will join Honda, Hyundai and Jaguar models, which have been set up for a 2015 release date since the beginning.
+On the upper-end, the Volvo XC90 SUV and Mercedes-Benz C-Class will join Honda, Hyundai and Jaguar models, which have been set up for a 2015 release date since the beginning.

 Volvo has posted a cool CarPlay video: